digital-work-lab/open-source-project/docs/syllabus.md

 ## Course outline

-The detailed course outline is available on the [main page](../index.html).
-We cover the following sessions and work tasks:
+We cover the following sessions and work tasks (specific dates are available on the [main page](../index.html)):

 **Week 1, Session 01: Organization and Topics**